-Type 1 and type 2 diabetes have many features in common, including problems managing blood glucose levels.
-But the two conditions are distinct, and one does not transform into the other over time.
+Type 1 and type 2 diabetes have many features in common, including problems with glucose control.
+However, the two conditions are distinct, and one does not transform into the other over time.

 Type 1 vs. type 2 diabetes

 Regular exercise can help treat type 2 diabetes, but people with type 1 must inject insulin.